Bisma8090/devsquad26/Week3Day1/README.md

 # Task Manager API

-A simple RESTful API built with **Node.js** and **Express.js** that allows users to manage tasks.
+Task Manager API is a simple RESTful API built using Node.js and Express.js.
-This project demonstrates backend fundamentals such as CRUD operations, API routing, request validation, error handling, and API documentation using Swagger.
+It allows users to perform CRUD operations on tasks such as creating, reading, updating, and deleting tasks.

+The API stores data in memory (no database) and returns responses in a consistent JSON format.
+Additional features include searching tasks by title and viewing task statistics.

 ---